 What Is the Saddle-Off Program?

-The Saddle-Off program offers a handful of experiences.
-These are booked through ENP but are all off-site programs.
-I chose to participate in the Elephant Highlands activity, located in a very remote part of northern Chiang Mai.
-The group size was much smaller than that at Elephant Nature Park and made for a more intimate experience.
-The day was spent feeding and walking with the elephants through beautiful scenery.
+The Saddle-Off program offers several experiences, all of which are booked through ENP but take place off-site.
+I chose the Elephant Highlands activity, located in a remote and breathtaking part of northern Chiang Mai.
+With a much smaller group size than ENP, the experience is more intimate and personal.
+The day was spent feeding the elephants and walking alongside them through stunning natural landscapes.

 Where to Stay in Chiang Mai